A Guided Night Walk over the South Downs from Glynde to Lewes

-Join us for a silent night time journey on gorgeous Brighton countryside on this guided night walk, ahead of Meaning conference.
+Join us for a silent night time journey over the South Downs on this guided night walk.

-This will allow you to have a direct sensory experience and connection with nature: the tastes and smells in the air, the feel of the wind as it caresses your skin, the touch of the ground under your feet as you walk.
+This will allow you to have a direct sensory experience - of the tastes and smells in the air, the feel of the wind on your skin, and the touch of the ground under your feet as you walk.

-The walk will be loosely structured, with time for some sitting reflection, and at a gentle walking pace, to allow your senses to fully expand into the possibilities offered by moving across and being with the land at night.
+The walk includes a stop for some quiet reflection, and at a gentle walking pace to allow your senses to fully expand into the mysteries of the night.

-This guided night walk will be led by Caroline Whiteman, and includes a fire and hot drinks on the beach at the end.
+There will be a fire and hot drinks at the end.

 • Booking required

 • Wear suitable clothing and good walking shoes/boots